quacksouls/lyf/doc/fp.md

 # Let's get functional

-This section discusses some basic ways to help you get started on functional programming.
+This chapter discusses some basic ways to help you get started on functional programming.
 Procedural and object-oriented programming are about writing programs that specify the steps required to achieve a goal.
 Functional programming is about declaring the goal you want to achieve.
 The procedural vs